CPO-4.01 COM Federal and State False Claims Policy

 The federal FCA also contains a provision that protects a whistleblower from retaliation by his or her employer.
 That provision applies to any employee who is discharged, demoted, suspended, threatened, harassed, or discriminated against because of the employee's lawful conduct in furtherance of a false claim action.
 In such a case, the employee may bring an action in the appropriate federal district court and, if he or she prevails, is entitled to reinstatement with the same seniority status, two times the amount of back pay, interest on the back pay, and compensation for any special damages as a result of the retaliation, such as litigation costs and reasonable attorney's fees.

-Like the federal FCA, the federal Program Fraud Civil Remedies Act (“PFCRA”) provides for administrative remedies against those who knowingly submitting false claims and statements.
+The federal Program Fraud Civil Remedies Act (“PFCRA”) provides for administrative remedies against those who knowingly submit false claims and statements.
 Under the PFCRA, a false claim or statement includes submitting a claim or making a written statement that is for services that were not provided, that assert a material fact that is false, or that omits a material fact.
-A violation of the statute may result in a maximum civil penalty of $5,500 per claim, plus an assessment of up to twice the amount of each false or fraudulent claim.
+A violation of the statute may result in a monetary civil penalty per violation, plus an assessment of up to twice the amount of each false or fraudulent claim.

 States periodically consider new legislation of this type, and the DRA includes specific incentives for states to pass their own FCAs.
 Accordingly, CoM will update this policy as appropriate to identify any relevant new statute that the Pennsylvania General Assembly enacts.

 CoM encourages employees initially to report compliance concerns to their immediate supervisors, when appropriate.
-In the alternative, reports may be made to Drexel's Compliance Hotline -- 866-358-1010 or on the web at EthicsPoint Hotline Link or directly to the Chief Compliance Officer at 215-255-7819.
+In the alternative, reports may be made to Drexel's Compliance Hotline -- 866.358.1010 or on the web at EthicsPoint Hotline Link or directly to the Chief Compliance Officer by sending an email to email@example.com.

 Any information that employees provide to their supervisors, or any member of the administration or the Chief Compliance Officer, will be kept in confidence to the extent feasible under the applicable federal and state laws and regulations.
 In the event of a government investigation or lawsuit, or if the need otherwise arises for CoM to disclose the information, such information may be disclosed at the direction of legal counsel.